-- 24.01 (a) A Department Head may grant an employee's request for leave without pay for personal reasons.
-Applications for such leave without pay will be submitted in writing by employees to their department head, with a copy to the Associate Vice-President, Human Resources or designate, who will make every effort to ensure that all such applications receive equitable treatment throughout the University.
-If the department head must deny a request for personal leave the employee will be provided with written reasons for the denial. - (b) The University will make every reasonable effort to accommodate employees' requests for personal leave for bona fide equity or medical reasons (e.g. an extension to a maternity or medical leave).
+- 24.01 (a) Requests for leave without pay will be submitted in writing by employees to their Department Head.
+Subject to operational requirements those requests will be approved.
+If the Department Head must deny a request for personal leave the employee and the Union will be provided with written reasons for the denial. - (b) The University will make every reasonable effort to accommodate employees' requests for personal leave for bona fide equity or medical reasons (e.g. an extension to a maternity or medical leave).
 Employees may additionally apply for personal leaves of absence without pay under Article 24.01 for providing care or support to gravely ill family members at risk of dying.
 For information only, employees who are granted such leave may be eligible to apply for Employment Insurance (EI) Compassionate Care benefits.